ajaysathvik/bi0s_Hardware_tasks/README.md

 ## SANITY_CHECK-2
-sanity check-2 also helped me do google forms
+Sanity check-2 also helped me do google forms

 Learned :
          That I am sane up to a point(Sanity check last one completed).